mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Due Tuesday 10/10 by 2:30pm.
 * Publish to your website.
+* Document the process of one of the following activities:
+  * Cleaning up the data with regular expressions and a text editor.
-* Address the following:
+  * Restructuring the data for text analysis.
-  * What is your data set?
-Where did it come from?
-Who owns it?
-  * What did you do to your data?
-How did you do it?
-  * What tools did you use to clean and visualize your data?
-How did you use them?
-What steps did you follow?
+  * Importing and visualizing your data with a text analysis tool.
+* List 5+ individual steps and reference specific options in the software.
-* Include screenshots when appropriate.
+* Include links and screenshots when appropriate.

 ### Project reflection